DigitalPublishingToolkit/Money-Lab-Reader/docs/4_1-Haiven_Max.md

 desecrating money as either angelic or demonic, politics, policy, and the political imagination are constrained to developing more sophisticated and expert-driven ways of managing money.
-Such a political imaginary is certainly not limited to the armature of Keynesian or, later, Monetarist economics, which have been ascendant since the end of the Second World War, an approach which sees the control of the supply and flow of money and, hence, economic life, as the paternal
+Such a political imagination is certainly not limited to the armature of Keynesian or, later, Monetarist economics, which have been ascendant since the end of the Second World War, an approach which sees the control of the supply and flow of money and, hence, economic life, as the paternal